 So far, we’ve covered techniques that are equally as applicable to launching your first product.

-As long as your new product benefits your existing users in some way, then cross-pollination can give your new product a massive boost.
+As long as your new product benefits your existing users in some way, then cross-pollination can give your new product a massive boost in terms of product adoption.

 The idea is you market your new product to your existing users, in an attempt to drive new product adoption.